Thailand's Maya Bay: 'You think you're in Times Square'

 Even if you've never seen the 1998 film with Leonardo DiCaprio, Maya Bay has become a bucket list destination for travellers, gap year students and holiday makers.

-The country continues to increase in popularity too with 467,000 visits by UK tourists in 2016.
+The country continues to increase in popularity, with 467,000 visits by UK tourists in 2016.

 Most of those who visit Maya Bay only stay for a couple of hours.
 They have a paddle, a stroll and a selfie - but it's not quite the paradise they'd imagined.

-Lara Vogelsberg, 23, from Cologne thinks what you see and what you get are very different.
+Lara Vogelsberg is from Germany and thinks what you see and what you get are very different.

 "The beach in the film is very relaxing, there are no people to be seen, and you get this idea of a very lonely place in the middle of nowhere.